 Additional Scheduling Functions

 Other scheduling functions that enhance your practice include the ability to search, sort, and print appointments.
 This helps if you’re compiling statistics, such as which types of appointments you have most, or if a patient wants a list of past or future appointments.

-A system which sends patients emails or text reminders is beneficial as well.
-In fact, one 60-study review published in the Journal of Medical Internet Research concluded that, in more cases than not, sending text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.
+A system that sends patients emails or text reminders is beneficial as well.
+In fact, one 60-study review published in the Journal of Medical Internet Research concluded that in more cases than not, sending a text or email reminders resulted in improved patient adherence to treatment protocol as well as a greater likelihood that the patient would actually show up to the appointment, reducing the occurrences of no-shows.

 Another practice management function that can save a lot of time is batch scheduling for multiple appointments.
 For instance, if you want to see a patient three times a week for the next two weeks, then two times a week for the following four weeks, your software should be able to automatically accommodate this.